zi00duck/builder-non-gki/tutorial/README.md

 Type `<device_manufacture>/<device_codename.json>` on name your file field (It will automatically create a folder for this so don't worry)

-Use this config template below
+Use this config template below (remove the comments before continue)

 ```json
 {